Understanding Kubernetes Architecture: A Comprehensive Guide

 Cloud controller integration allows Kubernetes cluster to provision cloud resources like instances (for nodes), Load Balancers (for services), and Storage Volumes (for persistent volumes).

-Cloud Controller Manager architecture workflow
+Kubernetes Cloud Controller Manager (CCM)

 Cloud Controller Manager contains a set of cloud platform-specific controllers that ensure the desired state of cloud-specific components (nodes, Loadbalancers, storage, etc).
 Following are the three main controllers that are part of the cloud controller manager.